 A focus on excellence in health research

-The UC-HRI will link researchers from diverse disciplines with a common focus on health.Read more about this slide
+UC-HRI links researchers from diverse disciplines to tackle important issues in health.Read more about this slide

-Excellence in research is at the core of our vision for UC-HRI which brings together University-wide expertise in biomedicine, biotechnology, clinical sciences, public health, urban planning and architecture, and health services research across the continuum of 'whole of person health to whole of population' (Melodi Licht 2007).
+Excellence in research is at the core of our vision for UC-HRI which brings together University-wide expertise in clinical sciences, public health, urban planning, and health services research across the continuum of 'whole of person health to whole of population' (Melodi Licht 2007).

 - Health and wellbeing throughout the lifespan